BardicDefense/purple-hack/README.md

 #### Locked in Melee

-A creature within 5 feet of one or more enemies (three or more if it has the Whirlwind feat) is **locked**in melee with those enemies.
-Locked combatants cannot use missile weapons or leave their location until the defensive movement phase.
+A creature within 5 feet of one or more enemies (three or more if it has the Whirlwind feat) is **locked** in melee with those enemies.
+Combatants locked in melee cannot use missile weapons or leave their location until the defensive movement phase.

 - **Blind** creatures can only lock opponents in melee if surrounding them.
 - **Flight and Teleportation** allow one to leave melee without penalty, even if